-Even though the standards focus on and describe work functions, they are based on a number of accepted assumptions and values, which underpin good practice in coaching, teaching and instructing.
+Even though the standards focus on and describe work functions, they are based on several accepted assumptions and values, which underpin good practice in coaching, teaching, and instructing.
 These have been articulated into a Code of Ethics, developed by the British Judo Association and it is incorporated in its entirety into this guide.